rayhanur-rahman/resumewebsitebuilder/Report/Report.md

 24. Prioritization on demand that provides insight into the ideal work planning process should always provide the team with the best thing to work on next.
 Hence, I intend to implement this practice in my future projects.

 ## Any limitations and future work.
+1. Our current bot does not provide a large array of templates as option to the user.
+In the future, we would like to add sufficient choices of templates and look-and-feel for the user.
+2. In the future, we would like to add additional public profiles other than GitHub, LinkedIn and DBLP to mine the information of the user.
+Hence, we will be able to create a more elaborate and thorough picture of the portfolio of the user.
+3. The conversation with the bot is clunky as of now.
+In the future, we would like to beautify the conversation with the bot, with our bot providing visualizations, options to pick from,etc. There are also options to refactor the conversation further.
 ## Project Demo

 The link to the demo of the project is provided [here](